pangwuu/GaitVision/README.md

 # COMP3888 Project: Data Analysis and Visualisation Tools

-This project contains three primary applications developed for data analysis and visualisation: a standalone PCA Analysis Tool, a simple PCA web app, and the full-stack GaitVision Web Application.
+This project contains three primary applications developed for data analysis and visualisation: a standalone PCA Analysis tool, a simple PCA web app, and the full-stack GaitVision Web Application.

 Each application is contained within its own directory and includes a detailed `README.md` file with specific setup instructions.